libretro/Lakka-LibreELEC/projects/L4T/devices/Switch/packages/switch-bootloader/assets/README_CONFIG.txt

 [r2p_action=self]
  self:       Reboots to self.
 [Default]
  bootloader: Reboots to bootloader menu.
+ normal:     Reboots with no config.
+Allows default auto boot to be used.

 [usb3_enable=0]
  1: Enable  USB3 support.
  Enabling it can dramatically decrease WiFi 2.4GHz and Bluetooth signal quality.